+The Company has been established as a Non-UCITS retail scheme.
+It is not intended that the Company will be marketed outside the UK.
 This Prospectus is intended for distribution in the United Kingdom.
 The distribution of this Prospectus and the offering of Shares in the Company may be restricted in other jurisdictions.
 Potential Shareholders must inform themselves of the legal requirements and restrictions of their own jurisdiction and act accordingly.
 This Prospectus does not amount to a solicitation or offer by any person in any jurisdiction in which such solicitation or offer would be unauthorised or unlawful.

-In particular, the Shares have not been and will not be registered under the United States Securities Act of 1933, as amended.
-They may not be offered or sold in the United States of America, its territories and possessions, any state of the United States of America and the District of Columbia or offered or sold to US persons.
+In particular, the Shares have not been and will not be registered under the 1933 Act, as amended, or any applicable securities laws of any state of the United States of America.
+They may not be offered or sold directly or indirectly in the United States of America, its territories and possessions, any state of the United States or the District of Columbia, or to US Persons.
+Any re-offer or resale of any of the Shares in the United States or to US Persons may constitute a violation of United States law.
 The Company has not been and will not be registered under the United States Investment Company Act of 1940, as amended.
-The ACD has not been registered under the United States Investment Managers Act of 1940.
+The ACD has not been and will not be registered under the United States Investment Managers Act of 1940.

-The Authorised Corporate Director (ACD), Thesis Unit Trust Management Limited, is responsible for the information contained in this Prospectus.
+The ACD, Thesis Unit Trust Management Limited, is responsible for the information contained in this Prospectus.
 To the best of the ACD's knowledge and belief, (having taken all reasonable care to ensure that such is the case) the information contained in this Prospectus does not contain any untrue or misleading statement or omit any matters required by COLL and FUND to be included in it.
 The ACD accepts responsibility accordingly.